Chemist-aligned retrosynthesis by ensembling diverse inductive bias models: Methods

 We then randomly split the resulting hard targets into $151$ targets for validation and $800$ for testing.
 Simple random split was justified as due to the clustering any two targets at this stage had fingerprint similarity below $0.87$.

-\paragraph{Hyperparameter tuning} We found that varying the search policy temperature $T$ can have a large effect on the behaviour of Retro*, with low temperatures promoting deep greedy exploration of the few most likely predicted steps, while higher temperatures leading to a balanced exploration closer to a breadth-first search.
-To ensure a fair comparison, for each of the compared models we first ran separate $10$-minute searches on the $151$ validation targets with $T$ sampled approximately uniformly in log-scale i.e. $T \in \{0.25, 0.35, 0.5, 0.71, 1.0, 1.41, 2.0, 2.83, 4.0\}$.
-We then computed solve rate at the $30$, $60$, $120$, $300$ and $600$ second mark, and for each model selected the value of $T$ that yielded the largest area under the solve rate curve.
-We used this temperature setting to produce the final results on $800$ test targets shown in Figure~\ref{fig:search_solve_rate}.
+\paragraph{Hyperparameter tuning} We found that varying the policy temperature $T$ can have a large effect on the behaviour of Retro*, with low temperatures promoting deep greedy exploration of the few most likely steps, while higher temperatures leading to a balanced exploration closer to a breadth-first search.
+To ensure a fair comparison, for each model we first ran $10$-minute searches on the $151$ validation targets with $T$ sampled approximately uniformly in log-scale i.e. $T \in \{0.25, 0.35, 0.5, 0.71, 1.0, 1.41, 2.0, 2.83, 4.0\}$.
+We then computed solve rate at the $30$, $60$, $120$, $300$ and $600$ second mark, and for each model selected the value of $T$ yielding largest area under the solve rate curve.
+We used this setting to produce the final results on $800$ test targets shown in Figure~\ref{fig:search_solve_rate}.